dxlabskku/DemoHash/README.md

 The experimental results obtained with a dataset from Instagram show that our proposed model achieves a greater performance with F1-score, Precision, and Recall than the existing hashtag recommendation methods by average of 3.7%, 13.0%, and 11.0%, respectively.
 Our approach effectively combined the content-based as well as user-oriented modeling for personalized hashtag recommendation.

-Below figures show good and bad examples of recommended hashtag result by DemoHash model.
+Below figures show examples of recommended hashtag results by DemoHash model.

-- Good Examples
+- Examples

 <img src=https://user-images.githubusercontent.com/96400041/161210869-ea18cbff-a752-40ff-9825-cb37c789929e.png width=45%> <img src=https://user-images.githubusercontent.com/96400041/161210941-4233c446-aa64-4b02-8622-18d05c175d7f.png width=45%>

+### Reference